Selling an Inherited House in New Jersey: What Heirs Need to Know

 Managing Immediate and Emotional Responsibilities

-Household management starts when you get the documents for the property.
+Once you have the documents, you can start managing the day-to-day needs of the house.
 A common mistake is to shut off all the utilities.
 Don’t do it.
-The continuation of power and water services is essential to avoid major damage such as pipe bursts during cold New Jersey winters.
-The proper course of action requires you to reach out to each utility provider for account transfers to establish them under the estate’s name.
+Keeping the power and water on is essential to prevent bigger problems, like pipes bursting in a cold New Jersey winter.
+The right move is to contact each utility company and transfer the accounts into the name of the estate.
 The same goes for the homeowner’s insurance—a lapse in coverage is a risk you can’t afford to take.

-The new owner must take on all responsibilities for maintaining and protecting the property after receiving the inheritance.
-The failure to maintain property or pay insurance and taxes results in major financial and legal consequences for the estate.
+Inheriting a property means you are now responsible for its upkeep and security.
+The failure to maintain property or pay insurance and taxes will result in major financial and legal consequences for the estate.

-The emotional weight of handling personal belongings after a lifetime of accumulation tends to be the most challenging aspect.
+Dealing with a lifetime of personal belongings is almost always the toughest part emotionally.
 If possible, get all the beneficiaries involved in these decisions to keep things fair and avoid conflict later.
 It’s a marathon, not a sprint, so give yourself grace.
 But you do need a plan.
-Begin by sorting your belongings into four fundamental categories which include items to keep, items to sell, items to donate and items to throw away.
-The process of preparing the house for sale requires this work to be completed first.
+Start sorting items into four basic piles: keep, sell, donate, or discard.
+Getting this done is a necessary step before you can even think about putting the house on the market.

 Navigating the New Jersey Probate Process